Tina Cervasio: Life and current career

-Charities and Foundations, Events
+Charities and foundations, events

-In 2008, 2009 and 2013 Cervasio ran the New York City Marathon for Garden of Dreams Foundation.
+In 2008, 2009, and 2013, Cervasio ran the New York City Marathon for Garden of Dreams Foundation.
 She regularly visits New York City Public Schools to motivate students with Sports and Arts in Schools Foundation, serves on the fundraising committee for the Clara Maass Medical Center Foundation / David Diehl Golf Invitational, and serves as emcee for several fundraisers each year, including United Way of New York, Sarcoma Foundation of America, Voices Against Brain Cancer, and Coaches vs. Cancer among others.
 Cervasio is an active member of Women in Sports and Events (WISE), from the NYC Metro steering committee to emceeing events.
 Cervasio was the first female emcee at the 2016 New York City Basketball Hall of Fame Induction.
 In 2017, Cervasio joined Inside Sport Group as a founding advisor, where she also serves as an emcee for each of the company's exclusive member events.

 Early career

 According to Cervasio, her lifelong interest in sportscasting dates to a trip her family made to the Rose Bowl game when she was eleven years old.
 At the University of Maryland she worked at the campus radio station WMUC and anchored a sports program Terrapin Time Out on the university's television station.

 Cervasio worked at a variety of assignments after graduation.
 She was a reporter or host on NFL Sunday Ticket, Animal Planet, ESPN2, FSN New York, Sunshine Network, and The New Jersey Fishing Show on CN8.
 Her radio experience included updates on WFAN in New York, sideline reporting for the NFL on Sports USA Radio, and substitute sports anchoring on the Imus in the Morning program on MSNBC and WFAN.
 She also had a feature article about then New Jersey Nets all-star guard Jason Kidd published in the Spring 2004 edition of That's Life magazine, and hosted the premiere red carpet screening of the film Remedy in 2004 in New York City.
 Additionally, she appeared as a special correspondent on the weekly sports television show North Jersey Sports Showcase in the fall of 2004.

 In August 2002, she served as sideline reporter for the af2's Arena Cup game between the Florida Firecats and Peoria Pirates which was commentated by Eli Gold and Mike Hold and broadcast live on The Vision Channel, seen only on Dish Network.
-She interview several key people in both the af2 and the Arena Football League.
+She interviewed several key people in both the af2 and the Arena Football League.

 Cervasio regards her reporting on the 2004 Summer Olympics for Westwood One radio as a highlight of her career.
 Before she began working for NESN in 2006, she was the weekend morning sports anchor for WCBS-TV.
 In addition to her sports reporting, she has done radio voiceover work.